regoclint/prac/Notes.md

     Hit counter is not per user so one Q is fine
     It has 2 operations, getHits() is not a multi-threaded low latency response

 Dropbox https://www.youtube.com/watch?v=U0xTu6E2CT8
+ - Flow-
- - Flow- Client -> EBS storage
+         Client -> EBS/S3/CDN storage
-                -> Message Qs -><- Sync Svc -> Metadata store
+                -> Req Message Qs -> Sync Svc -> Metadata store
                                          |
-         Client2 <---|
+         Client2 <--Response Q ----------|
-         Client3 <---|
+         Client3 <--Response Q ----------|
  - Write and read heavy system
  - SQL cuz of ACID will help in consistency.
 NoSQL eventual consistency will be messy
  - Client
-        Watcher watches for changes in current folders, hashing can be used to check file differences Chunker - Breaks file into smaller chunks for better bandwidth, time, storage, throughput Indexer - receives events from watcher and updates DB, also shares changes with Sync svc Internal DB - Keep track of offline changes,
+        Watcher watches for changes in current folders, hashing can be used to check file differences Chunker - Breaks file into smaller chunks for better bandwidth, time, storage, throughput Indexer - receives events from watcher and updates DB, also shares changes with Sync svc Internal DB - Keep track of offline changes Each client has this structure to rebuild changes on their side
- - Metadata server
+ - Metadata server with Cache(MySQL)
     Info about Chunks, Files, User, Devices, Workspace (sync folders) Hash file id with CH
+    They built their own Edge wrapper DB with MySQL n cache
  - Synchronisation server
  - Message Queue Service
-    One request queue may be because of ordering, might be possible to have one queue per file Separate response Qs because of many devices so each device needs to get an update of the the file Helps persist data if devices are offline
+    One request queue may be because of ordering, might be possible to have one queue per file Separate response Qs because of many devices so each device needs to get an update of the file Helps persist data if devices are offline
+ - Caches do deal with hot chunks
- - Block Cloud storage like EBS
+ - Block Cloud storage like EBS for editing files and S3 & CDN for photos, videos etc

 Tiny URL